 Not all Japanese homeschooling families are doing so because of special needs, however.
 Some families are choosing the homeschooling path because they feel their children deserve that option.
 They feel it’s a better fit for their children instead of compulsory education, particularly as there is more frustration with the failure of results-oriented education, which comes with growing hours of homework and examination preparation.
 As there have been cases of homeschooled children successfully passing exams to enter Japan’s more difficult universities, more families are beginning to see homeschooling as a legitimate option or alternative to public schools these days.

-After starting homeschooling, “Is your child OK?” is often asked.
-Given our common experience in larger classrooms, it is a question grounded in anyone’s natural concern that homeschooled children aren’t getting enough opportunities to play and socialize with others.
+After starting homeschooling, “Is your child OK?” is a popular question.
+Given our common experience in larger classrooms, it is a question grounded in anyone’s natural concern (and assumption) that homeschooled children aren’t getting enough opportunities to play and socialize with others.
 To be honest, and fair, the same question is asked about kids who struggle to remain in the Japanese public system, especially in light of the bullying issues we often hear about, or the linguistic or cultural gaps some kids experience.
-So if the original intent of the question is to be addressed – that is the concern for childrens well-being, interaction, and socialization – then it should be mentioned homeschoolers are finding reassurance through homeschool networks on social media and community groups that help to connect homeschooled children.
+So if the original intent of the question is to be addressed, meaning a concern for the child’s well-being, interaction, and socialization, then it should be mentioned homeschoolers are finding reassurance through homeschool networks on social media and community groups that help to connect homeschooled children.
 There are many extracurricular opportunities to be found where kids can meet, play and learn with others here in Japan.
-Even better is that families can also ensure safe, positive environments.
+Even better is that families can also ensure safe, positive, even more affirming environments.